 Snow days can be tricky for parents and caregivers, but for kids, it’s a chance to frolic outside building snowmen, having snowball fights and making snow angels.
 That is, until it gets too cold and wet to be fun anymore.
-And — let’s be honest — it doesn’t take long for that to happen, which leaves the grownups grasping for fun snow day activities that don’t involve a screen.
+And — let’s be honest — it doesn’t take long for that to happen, which leaves the grownups looking for things to do on a snow day that don’t involve a screen.

 It’s not uncommon for snow days to turn into TV marathons, but it’s important to keep kids active and engaged — even when the weather outside is frightful.
 The American Heart Association recommends that kids ages 6 and up should get at least 60 minutes of moderate to vigorous physical activity every day, while the American Academy of Pediatrics suggests setting strict limits on screen time for kids in the interest of their mental and physical health.